caganseyrek/ts-express-next/docs/next-ts-client.md

 ## Features

-- Next.js & TypeScript: Modern and type-safe development environment.
+- **Next.js & TypeScript**: Combines Next.js with TypeScript for a modern and type-safe development environment.
-- Tailwind CSS: Utility-first styling for rapid UI development.
+- **Tailwind CSS**: Provides a utility-first approach to styling for rapid UI development.
-- Shadcn/ui: Beautiful, accessible, and customizable UI components.
+- **Shadcn/ui**: Offers beautiful, accessible, and customizable UI components for a seamless user experience.

 ## License